Fortuna Düsseldorf: Rivalries and fan culture

 Because of the dominance of FC Bayern München in recent decades, Fortuna also has a competitive rivalry with the Bavarians.
 Although Düsseldorf has not mounted a serious challenge for the Bundesliga championship since the early 1970s, matches between Fortuna and FC Bayern have been fiercely contested.
-In a 1975 match, Bayern led at halftime 4–2, but Fortuna came back to win 6–#5.
+In a 1975 match, Bayern led at halftime 4–2, but Fortuna came back to win 6–5.
 On 9 December 1978, Fortuna defeated FC Bayern 7–1, an outcome which, to this day, remains FC Bayern's worst-ever away loss.
 During the 1985–86 season, Fortuna was the only team to win both of its games against the eventual champions from Munich, winning 4–0 and 3–2.

 The band Die Toten Hosen, many of whose members are enthusiastic fans of Fortuna Düsseldorf, have celebrated the team's success against FC Bayern in their song "Bayern", which appears on their album Immortal.

 The last Bundesliga game was a draw after Munich had led 3–1.
 Fortuna scored two goals to make it 3–3 in the last 10 minutes.

-The club has a particular strong affiliation with English Championship side Ipswich Town, with their supporters making annual visits to see them at their home ground, Portman Road, since 2006.
+The club has a particularly strong affiliation with English Championship side Ipswich Town, with their supporters making annual visits to see them at their home ground, Portman Road, since 2006.
 Ipswich fans have also done the same, with some coming to cheer Düsseldorf on at the Merkur Spiel-Arena.

-Fortuna Düsseldorf enjoys a strong a spirited fan base, and supporters in the "ultra" curve of the stadium are well known for their elaborate choreographed displays and enthusiastic support for their club, which occasionally includes the lighting of "Bengalos" or fireworks in the stands.
+The club also has a dedicated ultra fanbase that is known for their choreographed presentations, or what's called a "tifo."
+The ultras include social activism for perceived injustices, which sets their identity apart from other fanbases.

 Members of the band Die Toten Hosen, including lead singer Campino, are often present at Fortuna matches at home and on the road, and when Fortuna celebrated its recent 2.
 Division championship in front of thousands of fans at Düsseldorf's city hall on 14 May 2018, the band appeared with them.
 The band is also highly regarded by the club for serving as sponsors during the 2001–02 and 2002–03 seasons, when the club had been relegated to the Regional League and faced financial difficulty.